 The Petree College of Arts and Sciences traces its origins to the founding of the university.
 Oklahoma City University was established in 1904 and was then known as Epworth University.
 At that time the College of Arts and Sciences was the heart of the university, and many of the degree programs that operate today, over a century later, were begun at that time.
 The College of Arts and Sciences was reorganized as the College of Liberal Arts in 1925 and was known by that name until 1954, when the name College of Arts and Sciences was adopted once again.
 In 1981, in honor of former OCU Board of Trustee member F. M. Petree and his wife, Thelma, the college was renamed the Petree College of Arts and Sciences.
-Busts of F. M. and Thelma Petree are on display in the lobby of the Walker Center for Arts and Sciences.
 The college underwent extensive reorganization in 2009, including reuniting with the Wimberly School of Religion, and the creation of the School of Adult and Continuing Education, the School of Liberal Arts and Sciences, and the School of Visual Arts.